Gpap84/seletest/README.md

 Seletest
 ========

-Web and Mobile Automation testing framework based on selenium - webdriver - appium in Java
+Web and Mobile Automation testing framework based on Selenium - Webdriver - Appium in Java